This easiest banana bread you'll ever make! Moist, rich, and made of simple ingredients.

-Browned butter has a rich nutty taste and has the best buttery smell!
+Browned butter has a rich nutty taste and the best buttery smell!
 Ever since I first made it for one of my cake recipes, I've been obsessed–always finding recipes it will be good for.
 Of course, banana bread is just the perfect candidate and the result was a whole new level of deliciousness.

-Yields the most delicious and deeply flavored banana cake that you won't get from just using yellow bananas.
+Yields the most delicious and deeply flavored banana cake that you won't get from just using yellow ripe bananas.
 So put those brown-looking soggy bananas to good use instead of throwing them away.

 Brown Sugar vs White Sugar